-Doing everything you can to keep your home’s energy efficiency levels high is an easy decision.
-When you make an effort to ensure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
-One way your home may be losing efficiency is through air leaks.
+Doing as much as possible to keep your home’s energy efficiency levels high is an easy decision.
+When you make an effort to ensure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
+One of the ways your home could be losing significant efficiency is through air leaks around your home.

-The most frequent leaks are from drafts coming through your windows or doors.
-These air leaks are generally easy to find, but air leakage can also come from less obvious spaces in your home.
+The most frequent leaks are from drafts that come through your windows or doors.
+These air leaks are generally easy to find, but air leakage can also originate in less obvious spaces around your home.
 Take advantage of the suggestions below to complete your own energy assessment.

 Inside your home

 First, you’ll want to look around your windows and doors.
 If they shake easily or you can see light through spaces between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
 Seal them with caulk or weather-stripping to take care of the leak.

 Next, walk through your home to look for cracks and gaps in the following areas:

 - Electrical outlets and light switches

 - Attic doors or hatches